 While following a ten-step process may seem excessive, it’s critical to ensure certification runs smoothly for your team and organization.
 After all, ISO 27001 certification is a significant consideration, and ensuring you do it well will benefit your organization both now and in the future.

 How Apptega Helps

-Apptega provides software that can help you build, manage and report your cybersecurity program based on ISO 27001 or 12+ other standards.
-Apptega helps to simplify the complexity of ISO 27001, eliminate spreadsheets and help you document and report on an organization’s change and configuration management as part of its overall plan.
+Apptega provides software that can help you build, manage, and report your cybersecurity program based on ISO 27001 or 12+ other standards.
+Apptega helps to simplify the complexity of ISO 27001, eliminate spreadsheets, and document and report on an organization’s change and configuration management as part of its overall plan.

 Plus, with Apptega's Harmony, you can see how your ISO 27001 controls overlap other frameworks you are required to follow like PCI, NIST, HIPAA, GDPR, and more.
 Let us help guide you through the certification process and ensure compliance both now and in the future for your organization.